dguest/mlbnn/README.md

 kerasfunc2json.py architecture.json weights.h5 variables.json > lwtnn-network.json
 ```

 This dumps the full configuration of his trained network into a JSON file.
-Now we can copy this back to lxplus and verify that the NN behavior is reproducible there.
+Now he can copy this back to lxplus and verify that things are reproducible there.
 The tool to apply the NN in C++ lives at

 ```
 atlas-sw/dumpxAOD/Root/JetClassifier.cxx